-This section will provide a benefit in a specified amount for each, say, 5-hour period of travel delay, provided that the delay has been for at least, say, 6 hours.
+This section will provide a benefit in a specified amount for each and every full consecutive hour, say, 6-hour period of travel delay, provided that the delay has been for at least, say, 6 hours.
 Such delay must have been caused by an insured peril, such as adverse weather condition, natural disaster, terrorism, industrial action, hi-jack, mechanical derangement of aircrafts or other conveyances.
 For cover against issuance of outbound travel alert, please see Chapter 19.